tomfalainen/word_spotting/README.md

 ### Requirements
 As of now, the code requires an NVIDIA GPU with CUDA installed.
 The triplet network requires less than 6 GBs of memory while the embedding network requires less than 2 GBs.
 You can further reduce the memory footprint by using the [OptNet](https://github.com/fmassa/optimize-net) package.
 This could be useful if you have trouble fitting your models on your GPUs.

-The code is written in Python and Lua, and requires Torch, which can be installed [here](http://torch.ch/docs/getting-started.html).
+The code is written in Python and Lua, and requires Torch, which can be installed from [here](http://torch.ch/docs/getting-started.html).

 It also requires the following Torch packages:
  - npy4th